OpenResearchInstitute/ribbit-pwa-test/content/index.md

 ## Verify GPS

-You should see your location and GMT/UTC time displayed in the navigation/menu.
+You should see your location and GMT/UTC time displayed in the navigation/menu and footer.
-If you click on the Local Map tab, it should open Google Maps at your current location (or the location reported by your computer).
+If you click on the Local Map tab, it should open Google Maps at your current location.
+(The location reported by your computer may be based on your IP Address rather than your physical location.)

 ## Test the WASM & DSP